SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 > - The steps about how to import and run the code are outlined [here](README.md#-getting-started-with-the-examples).
 > - The executable examples ...
 >   - do not claim to include meaningful selection screens and lists.
->   - are not intended to be a role model for proper selection screen and list design.
+>   - are not intended to be role models for proper selection screen and list design.
 >   - are not intended to solve concrete programming tasks.
 You should always work out your own solution for each individual case.
 >   - are only intended to demonstrate a selection of keywords and visualize related syntax in action on a high level.
 > - Find comments in the program code.